 The only potential downside is that it doesn't offer any kind of surround sound option out of the box – via virtualisation or other means.
 But Sonos does offer the ability to turn it into a 5.1 system by adding other speakers from its range and configuring them within the app.
 There will still be no Dolby Atmos option, though – for a Sonos speaker with Atmos, see the Sonos Arc further down this list, or read our Sonos Beam vs Sonos Arc guide.

-If you're looking simply to upgrade the audio from your TV into something bigger, richer and clearer for elements such as dialogue, this is the soundbar we'd recommend for most people – it's easy to use and versatile, and is easily the best-sounding option for the price.
+If you're looking simply to upgrade the audio from your TV into something bigger, richer and clearer for elements such as dialogue, this is the soundbar we'd recommend for most people – it's easy to use and versatile, and is easily the best-sounding option for the price, as our Sonos Beam review explains.

 If you want the scale of the cinema at home, in the most convenient package possible, the Samsung HW-Q950T is it.
 This is a four-box system, meaning you've got the soundbar, a subwoofer, and two rear speakers.
 That's a bit more to set up and get positioned than most options here, but they're all wirelessly connected, so it's not a lot of hassle ultimately.
 And the results are pretty astounding – when it comes to the 3D effect of object-based audio (such as Dolby Atmos) adding surround sound and even height, no other soundbar option is more convincing.